Categories

 • Operation while impaired

-The accused had their driver’s licence further suspended for 90-days, and their vehicle impounded for seven days.
+The accused had their driver’s licence suspended for 90-days, and their vehicle impounded for seven days.

 The Peterborough County OPP reminds motorists to plan ahead when consuming alcohol or drugs.
 Use a designated driver, cab, public transit, or stay overnight.
 Any amount of alcohol or drugs can impact your ability to make sound judgements.